Begin your home search by being prepared and having your finances ready.

 Q: Should a home buyer get prequalified?

-A: It is generally a good idea to get prequalified.
-Sellers are more willing to accept an offer if it is accompanied by a prequalification letter and some even require it up front.
+A: It is generally a good idea to get pre-qualified though it’s important understand the difference between pre-qualification and pre-approval when getting approved for a home loan.
+Sellers are more willing to accept an offer if it is accompanied by a pre-qualification letter and some even require it up front but a pre-approval is more desirable.

 Q: What should I do prior to looking for a home?

-A: Gather all of your financial information Buying a home can be stressful and lengthy, but if you are prepared up front it will make the process much easier.
+A: You’ll want to begin by gathering and organizing your financial information.
+By preparing these documents ahead of time, you’ll make the home loan process much easier.
 Before you buy a home you should check with a local mortgage lender to see what type of loan you qualify for.
 You should know facts such as:

 - Annual income